kevalptl/Elevator-Django/README.md

 **<h3>Next steps to optimize</h3>**
 * We can use redis (cache memory) to save and serve requests(instead of ElevatorRequest model) for an elevators.<br>
-* Add authentication header in API
+* Add authentication header in API.